 Wednesday morning we left the Petro in Shreveport and headed out to deliver our load of gum in Irving, TX.
 This was supposed to be a simple drop and hook–drop the load of gum and pick up an empty trailer.
 But, it wasn’t until 3 hours later we were leaving the facility, without an empty trailer, and with me asking why in the world it took so long for paperwork to be approved.
 Craig must have done a great job of having his paperwork in order because we watched several trucks sit for 15-20 minutes before being approved to move, but we were done in 5 minutes or less.
 Now we were bobtailing and on the hunt for an empty trailer at the Crete yard in Wilmer, TX.
 It was a good evening – we made it to the yard, found an empty trailer full of fuel and ready to be used, then we ordered pizza for dinner.
 Pizza is my favorite food, by the way!

 Thursday morning we were up early for showers, coffee, and to do our pre-trip inspection.
 This was a great lesson because professional drivers do so much more than sit behind a steering wheel.
 The pre-trip inspection makes sure the vehicle and trailer are in proper working order before you drive for the day.
 Drivers check the lights, gauges, tires, hoses, and more.
 It takes about 15 minutes to do but is a required, vital part of driving safely.
+If a truck has semi trailer automation, it will improve the safety of the truck but that also needs to be checked as part of the daily safety routine.
+Tires are vital and the automation system allows semi trailer landing legs to wind up safely.
 Not only are they checking for safety, they also check the inside of the trailer to make sure it’s clean and ready for a new load.
 Craig used his blower to clean the inside of the empty trailer, but some drivers may use a broom.
 Did you know drivers carry extra supplies like this on the truck?